 I like to mess with data.

 I’ve always been fond of puzzles and computers and, over time, this developed into a passion for statistical data analysis.
 I particularly like to develop programs that leverage statistics to automate or optimize decision-making processes and thereby prevent the human biases observed by Ariely, Kahneman, Tetlock, and their colleagues.

-My blog mostly deals with visualization, text mining, machine learning, and artificial intelligence.
-A good visualization can be an effective way to communicate the enormous heaps of information we face today.
+My current blog deals mostly with data science, machine learning, and visualization.
+Data visualizations are an effective way to communicate the enormous heaps of information we generate these day.
 I particularly like interactive visuals, where users can freely explore patterns, unhampered by the intentions and biases of the original creators.
-Relatedly, I developed a fondness for text mining and analytics, where models and visualizations may be worth not a thousand, but easily a million words.
+Relatedly, I developed a fondness for text mining and analytics, where models and visualizations may be worth not just a thousand, but easily a million words.
 Regarding machine learning and artificial intelligence, I write about neural network applications in particular.
-I strongly believe we are at the dawn of a new age, where computer algorithms solve global issues at an ever-increasing pace; simultaneously creating new challenges as we progressively automate our existence.
+I strongly believe we are at the dawn of a new age, where computer algorithms are solving global issues at an ever-increasing pace and simultaneously create new challenges, as we progressively automate our existence.